16Bitt/kubemem/README.md

 ## How it works

-Kubemem has two options:
+Kubemem has three options:

 * a warning percentage: When your RAM usage hits this threshold, kubemem will log the warning
 * a failure percentage: When your RAM usage hits this threshold, kubemem will exit with a non-zero exit code, causing kubernetes to trigger a graceful kill of your pod.
+* a logfile path

-Kubemem will use the sysinfo kernel interface to get memory info, and then use your options to either log or fail.
+Kubemem will use the cgroup filesystem to get memory info, and then use your options to either log or fail.

 ## Usage